luciangreen/luciancicd/README.md

 * Before testing, Lucian CI/CD backs up `GitHub2o` and `Github_lc` in `gh2_tmp2` and `GitHub2` in `gh2_tmp` (at the same level as `GitHub`, see `settings.pl`).

 * If testing is problematic, remove the contents of `GitHub2`, `GitHub_lc`, and `GitHub2o`.

-* Lucian CI/CD functions best with 40 GB of memory (free hard disk space).

-* Test 9 continues to malfunction (i.e., Lucian CI/CD's ability to do "CD" or change files).
-I will fix this soon.

 * The new Virtual File System used to speed up testing and get around the Apple post-M1 problem of hard disk pauses and hangs means that tested predicates need to have different names from those in Lucian CI/CD.
 (I haven't changed asserted predicates to the new format.)
 Please find all built-ins (in normal interpreter mode), your predicates and Lucian CI/CD's predicates with, for example, `current_predicate(_, Predicate_Call).` and subtract the built-ins from the other two lists, to find their unique predicates.
 Then, rename any recurring instances between the lists of unique predicates with intersection in your code to a non-current predicate name.
 The `vfs` predicate and `vfs2` predicate, for List Prolog, currently convert all current predicates, not just intersecting, unique predicates, so you need to change back built-ins to the first format.